-We anticipate that following the separation, our board of directors will adopt a program of returning capital to shareholders, which may take the form of establishing a regular dividend and/or engaging in share repurchases.
-However, we also intend to retain a significant portion of our earnings to finance the operation, development and growth of our business.
+We anticipate that following the separation, our board of directors will adopt a program of returning capital to stockholders, which may take the form of establishing a regular dividend and/or engaging in share repurchases although, pursuant to the shareholders agreement to be entered into with the Investors at the closing of the Investment, our ability to engage in or announce repurchases is restricted until 60 days after the distribution.
+We also intend to retain a significant portion of our earnings to finance the operation, development and growth of our business.
 Any future determination to declare and pay cash dividends or engage in share repurchases will be at the discretion of our board of directors following the separation and will depend on, among other things, our financial condition, results of operations, actual or anticipated cash requirements, contractual or regulatory restrictions, tax considerations and such other factors as our board of directors deems relevant.